-Far-field monitors are great for studios with large size and are generally placed at least 10 feet away from you.
-It is generally used with the studios that are treated with the acoustic materials.
+Far-field monitors are great for studios with large sizes and are generally placed at least 10 feet away from you.
+It is generally used with the studios that are treated with acoustic materials.
 These studio monitors have been designed to handle volumes at a high level.

 Sub-woofers can be a great update to your existing set-up.
 They generally extend the frequency response while enabling you the feasibility to procure better decisions, especially when you want to mix the portion of the recordings with low-frequency.

 Tweeters generally handle the high-frequency aspect of the music.
 They come in various forms; however, three of them are used predominantly which include soft dome, metal, and ribbon.
 All these variations bring different features to the music.

 The soft dome works well with the longer sessions while the ribbon tends to offer larger frequency area which makes the decision-making process fairly easy.
 The metal has features that are highly detailed for proper fixing of the sound.

 Now that you know the different variants of Studio Monitors, let’s get to the part where we help you pick the best studio monitors under budget that are available in the market.

 Best Studio Monitors under 500 Dollars – Contestant #1

 M-Audio is actually a company based in the U.S. which is popular for its versatile monitors along with keyboard controllers, USB Audio Interfaces, microphones, and many others.

 When it comes to the BX series manufactured by the company the BX8 functions as the highest version in the series as a successor to BX5 as well as BX6.
 The studio monitor was actually redesigned in the year 2014 to boost the functionalities with the “carbon” update.